-To alleviate the effects of the surface rainwater run off a channel drain will be installed against the kitchen wall and continued round at the bottom of the patio running parallel with a new retaining wall which will hold back the earth from the garden.
-The retaining wall is made of new sleepers of lengths 1.2 metres and 1.8 metres and widths 100mm x 150mm.
+To alleviate the effects of the surface rainwater runoff a channel drain will be installed against the kitchen wall and continued round at the bottom of the patio running parallel with a new retaining wall which will hold back the earth from the garden.
+The retaining wall is made of new sleepers of lengths 1.2 meters and 1.8 meters and widths 100mm x 150mm.
 A narrow trench was dug and filled with type 1 with a sand and cement base that the first lot of sleepers were laid on with haunching (cement support) applied to the back of the sleeper wall once the wall was finished.

 Once the wall was complete it was left for 24 hours to allow the adhesives to set properly.

-The downpipe exited into a 110mm 90 degree bend by means of a flexible reducer pushed over the pvc pipe.
+The downpipe exited into a 110mm 90 degrees bend by means of a flexible reducer pushed over the PVC pipe.
 The inspection pit revealed that the pipe went under the shared services foul water drainage pipe and continued into a soakaway.
-A trench was dug to run the pipe which would be teed off and run up to the channel drain.
+A trench was dug to run the pipe which would be teed off and run-up to the channel drain.